ptabasso2/oteljavalab/section06/README.md

 This setting configures the OpenTelemetry SDK to use the W3C Trace Context propagation format, which is a standard for transmitting trace context between services.

-1. **Context Propagation**: The primary role of setting propagators in the OpenTelemetry SDK is to enable context propagation.
+1. **Context propagation**: The primary role of setting propagators in the OpenTelemetry SDK is to enable context propagation.
 Context propagation is the mechanism that allows trace information to be carried across process, network, and security boundaries.
 It ensures that traces are continuous across services and that spans from different services can be linked together into a single trace.

 2. **Interoperability**: Using `W3CTraceContextPropagator.getInstance()` specifies that the SDK should use the W3C Trace Context standard for propagation.
 This standard is widely adopted and supported across many tracing systems and languages.
 By adhering to this standard, you ensure interoperability between different systems and components within your distributed architecture, even if they use different tracing tools or technologies.

-3. **Tracing Headers**: The W3C Trace Context standard defines specific HTTP headers (`traceparent` and optionally `tracestate`) that carry the trace context information.
+3. **Tracing headers**: The W3C Trace Context standard defines specific HTTP headers (`traceparent` and optionally `tracestate`) that carry the trace context information.
 When `W3CTraceContextPropagator` is used, the OpenTelemetry SDK automatically handles these headers to extract and inject trace context in HTTP requests and responses.

-### Consequences of Not Setting Propagators
+### Consequences of not setting propagators

 If you do not specify `setPropagators(ContextPropagators.create(W3CTraceContextPropagator.getInstance()))`, the OpenTelemetry SDK will not have a default propagator set for handling the context propagation.
 This means:

-- **Failed Context Injection/Extraction**: When attempting to use `GlobalOpenTelemetry.getPropagators().getTextMapPropagator().inject(...)` or `.extract(...)`, these operations will not perform as expected because there is no propagator configured to handle the context propagation.
+- **Failed context injection/extraction**: When attempting to use `GlobalOpenTelemetry.getPropagators().getTextMapPropagator().inject(...)` or `.extract(...)`, these operations will not perform as expected because there is no propagator configured to handle the context propagation.
 This results in traces not being linked across service calls, leading to fragmented and incomplete traces.

-- **Null or No-Op Behavior**: Without a configured propagator, calls to inject or extract the tracing context will effectively do nothing, leading to missing trace context in inter-service communications.
+- **Null or No-Op behavior**: Without a configured propagator, calls to inject or extract the tracing context will effectively do nothing, leading to missing trace context in inter-service communications.
 This is why a "null object" behavior in the `Thermometer` class might be observed when attempting to use context propagation functions.

 Configuring the propagators with `W3CTraceContextPropagator` is essential for distributed tracing to work correctly in applications that use OpenTelemetry for instrumentation.
 It enables trace context to be passed seamlessly across HTTP requests/responses, ensuring that distributed traces are complete and coherent, providing full visibility into the end-to-end request flow across microservices or distributed components.